Reinforcement Twinning for Hybrid Control of Flapping-Wing Drones: Reinforcement twinning for hybrid control learning

-where the expectation $\mathbb{E}$ indicates an average performed on the mini-batch.
-Compared to the original DDPG formulation \cite{Lillicrap2015}, the critic $\bm{w}_{q}$ and actor weights $\bm{w}_{a}$ are updated $n_q$ and $n_a$ times after each episode in the real environment to keep the parallelism with the model-based approach.
-In Algorithm 1, the update of both the critic network and the model-free policy are carried out in Step 2.
+Compared with the original DDPG formulation, the critic and actor are updated $n_q$ and $n_a$ times after each real-environment episode, respectively, in order to maintain a similar optimization cadence to that used in the model-based branch.
+In Algorithm~\ref{alg:main}, these operations correspond to Step 2.